ankiano/etl/docs/source/index.rst

   You have to setup one alias name but with different keys files.
   Each time `etl` runs will select one of them randomly.

+  This technique can also be used to load balance across identical relational database replica instances.

 .. code-block:: yaml
    :caption: .etl.yml
    :linenos: